-Preserved as a memorial park, two sections of this remarkable network are open to the public.
-Visiting the area at Ben Dinh, there is the option to go below the surface and visit sections of the tunnels first hand.
-The more adventurous may go deeper and your guide will be on hand to give guidance on the degree of expected difficulty.
+Preserved as a memorial park, a small section of this remarkable network is open to the public and there is the option to go below the surface to visit the tunnel first hand.
 There is plenty of interest above ground as well and it is recommended to bring good footwear, sunscreen and a hat.
 Please note you may get a little dusty if you decide to go underground.

 Return to city for lunch at a local restaurant.
 The first stop on this afternoon's itinerary is Reunification Palace.
 Formerly named the Presidential Palace, this important city landmark was assured its place in history on 30th April 1975, when the first North Vietnamese tanks rumbled past, signalling the Fall of Saigon and ultimately the end of the Vietnam War.
 Now a museum complete with period meeting areas, war rooms and a basement communication centre, after your visit, walk the short distance to Notre Dame Cathedral.
 At the centre of HCMC's government district, this romantic church dates back to the late 19th century and is a popular backdrop for wedding photographs.
 Across the street from the cathedral is the city's striking French colonial-era post office, whilst Hotel de Ville de Saigon, officially Ho Chi Minh City Hall, is another of the city's most prominent buildings.
 The Museum of Vietnamese History is housed in yet another fine example of Sino-French architecture.
 Dating back to the 1920s, it contains an excellent series of exhibits dating from the Bronze Age to the Nguyen dynasty, the last ruling family of Vietnam.